Your Rights Under FERPA

-The Family Educational Rights and Privacy Act (FERPA), a Federal law (section 9528), gives parents certain rights with respect to their children’s education records.
-These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
+The Family Educational Rights and Privacy Act (FERPA), a Federal law, gives parents certain rights with respect to their children’s education records.
+These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level. *

 Directory information is generally not considered harmful or an invasion of privacy if released.
-However, if a student does not want Ohio Christian University to disclose directory information from education records without prior written consent, he/she must notify the University in writing by the first day that classes begin in each semester.
+However, if you do not want Ohio Christian University to disclose directory information from your education records without your prior written consent, you must notify us in writing by the first day that classes begin in each semester.

 - Current enrollment

 - Local address as a student

 - Class standing (e.g., sophomore)

 - Previous institution(s) attended